 It is also worth noting that CB in the US is restricted to AM modulation, which has lower voice quality and is more prone to interference than the FM mode used for FRS and GMRS.
 Perhaps because of this, in many parts of the country, the CB frequencies are dead - but where still used, it has a reputation as a uniquely lawless band, with comparatively higher incidence of mischief and trash talk.
-There is a distinctive culture surrounding CB, with its own lingo and a distinctive set of conversation topics.
-If you call for help on CB frequencies near a major road, you will probably get help; but otherwise, not all folks are gonna feel that they belong.
+There is a distinctive culture surrounding CB, with its own lingo and a set of recurring conversation topics.
+If you call for help on CB frequencies near a major road, you will probably get help; but for casual chatter, it's an environment not to everybody's taste.

 CB radio manufacturers include Cobra, Midland, Uniden, President Electronics, Galaxy, and several more.

 GMRS is a "step up" from FRS that allows more transmit power and permits repeater use.
 Most of the GMRS channels are shared with FRS.
 You need to get "licensed" for it in the US, but the license is really just a tax: you pay a fee to the FCC and get a piece of paper for your effort (this is good not just for you, but for your family).
-The maximum transmit power for GMRS is 50 W, although most handhelds on the market use around 2 W, with only a small number of products going to 3-5 W. GMRS repeaters can be found in many metro areas, but aren't nearly as common as in the ham radio bands.
+The maximum transmit power for GMRS is 50 W, although most handhelds on the market stick to around 2 W. GMRS repeaters can be found in many metro areas, but aren't nearly as common as in the ham radio bands.
 There is no discernible GMRS culture that I know of - it appears to be used mostly for private communications between people who know each other, much like FRS.
-It is fairly popular on rural farms, but largely displaced by cell phones in places where network coverage is robust.
+It is fairly popular on farms and in other rural settings, but is largely displaced by cell phones in places where network coverage is robust.

 FRS and GMRS radios are manufactured or marketed by Motorola, Midland, Cobra, Uniden, DeWALT, and an endless procession of ephemeral brands from China.